Stochastic Gradient Descent and Anomaly of Variance-flatness Relation in Artificial Neural Networks: Introduction

-The covariance matrix for the dynamics is in fact inversely proportional to the energy matrix $\textbf{U}$ for the global potential.
-Such a relationship well explains the emergence of the inverse variance-flatness relation.
-We also verify the scaling relationship between the weight variance and flatness by explicitly analyzing the potential energy function in the linear region.
-Further application of stochastic decomposition in ANN may offer better algorithm, and address problems such as the well-known ``forgetting'' catastrophe \cite{robins1995Catastrophic,kirkpatrick2017overcoming} while performing multi tasks.
+In our approach, the covariance matrix for the dynamics is in fact inversely proportional to the energy matrix $\textbf{U}$ for the stochastic potential.
+Such a relationship well resolves the paradox raised by the anomaly in the variance-flatness relation (VFR).
+We further examine the scaling behaves of the weight variance and the flatness by explicit reconstruction of the cost function in the linear region from the fluctuation data (i.e. diffusion matrix).
+The study of stochastic decomposition in ANN may offer better algorithm that can address problems such as the well-known ``forgetting'' catastrophe \cite{robins1995Catastrophic,kirkpatrick2017overcoming} while performing multi tasks.

 The work is organized as follows.
-In the next section we clarify the IVF relation, also called the ``inverse Einstein relation" for SGD-based ANN discovered by Feng et al. We then in Sect. \ref{III} briefly review the stochastic decomposition and identify the relationship between the covariance matrix and the potential energy matrix.
-In Sect. \ref{IV} we look further into the question of IVF with respect to the Boltzmann distribution under the proper energy function.
-In Sect. \ref{V} we re-establish the scaling relationship between variance and flatness via the new approach.
-Finally, we conclude with some discussions and an outlook to the algorithm optimization in ANN.
+In the next section we clarify the VFR anomaly in SGD-based ANNs reported by Feng et al. In Sect.~\ref{III} we first briefly review the stochastic decomposition and identify a direct relationship between the covariance matrix and the stochastic potential.
+This allows us to look further in Sect.~\ref{IV} into the question of VFR with respect to the Boltzmann distribution under proper energy function.
+Later in Sect. \ref{V} we re-examine the scaling behavior of VFR under the new approach, with an outlook to the algorithm optimization in ANN, followed by a brief summary and discussion in Sect.~\ref{VI}.